 You’ve built up your fitness level, practiced on increasingly challenging slopes, finally found the most comfortable climbing boots and your family has stuffed your stockings with all the extra socks you can use.
-At long last it’s time to get the final details in place, because that peak you want to climb makes all the work-a-day peaks worthwhile.
-Of course, if you use an expedition company you will be guided through much of your personal preparation and the logistics will be sorted out for you.
-This can be reassuring if it’s your first trip but, for the purposes of this article, let’s assume you are going independently and need to plan the whole adventure yourself.
+At long last, it’s time to get the final details in place because that peak you want to climb makes all the work-a-day peaks worthwhile.
+Of course, if you use an expedition company you will be guided through much of your preparation and the logistics will be sorted out for you.
+This can be reassuring if it’s your first trip but, for this article, let’s assume you are going independently and need to plan the whole adventure yourself.

 Mountain Climbing – Group or Solo?

-Going solo sounds great if you’re prepared to be your own company and really stretching yourself to the limits.
+Going solo sounds great if you’re prepared to be your own company and stretching yourself to the limits.
 You will certainly know a lot more about yourself when you come back down again.
-Remember that you are also reducing the safety factor that having a partner (or partners) brings.
-If you’re going with a single partner you obviously need to be sure it is someone you’ll get along with and whom you can trust completely.
+Remember that you are also reducing the safety factor that is having a partner (or partners) brings.
+If you’re going with a single partner, you obviously need to be sure it is someone you’ll get along with and whom you can trust completely.
 Your partner can make or break your trip.
-On expeditions with more challenging objectives a group of 3 or more can work better as you can share the workload.
-For climbing trips this means you’ll always have company at those long belay stances where dark thoughts about what’s coming up can develop.
+On expeditions with more challenging objectives, a group of 3 or more can work better as you can share the workload.
+For climbing trips, this means you’ll always have company at those long belay stances where dark thoughts about what’s coming up can develop.
 A final alternative is a larger team.
-If this is made up of friends it can work very well and will be a very sociable as well as challenging experience.
-If you don’t know all the team members I suggest making lots of effort to get together before departure.
+If this is made up of friends, it can work very well and will be a very sociable as well as challenging experience.
+If you don’t know all the team members, I suggest making lots of effort to get together before departure.
 This ensures against the group breaking up into cliques and allows you to build a team based on the strengths of the individuals.

 Research your Mountaineering Trek

-After you’ve done your reading and your training, do some on-line research for the most up-to-date information.
+After you’ve done your reading and your training, do some online research for the most up-to-date information.
 Learn about the best times to climb mountains in different regions of the world.
 If you’re able to and interested in traveling to mountains beyond your own country, this can open up more opportunities with differing alpine seasons around the world.
-For example, the best climbing in Europe is June to September, in New Zealand it’s December to March, and in Alaska it’s June and July.
-Within these generalized climbing seasons there are marked variations of suitability dependent on the amount of people climbing, the weather variations that cannot be predicted until they occur and the reality that some seasons are good and some are bad.
+For example, the best climbing in Europe is from June through September, in New Zealand, it’s December to March, and in Alaska, it’s June and July.
+Within these generalized climbing seasons, there are marked variations of suitability dependent on the number of people climbing, the weather variations that cannot be predicted until they occur and the reality that some seasons are good and some are bad.
 We are so lucky today – Google is a wonderful guide to all kinds of groups.
-You can chat with people who have actually been there and find out what’s best to pack for where you want to go.
-And that’s where you’ll find out about who your best guides or agents are, because you will need someone inside the country to manage the inevitable red tape if not actually accompany you on the climb.
+You can chat with people who have been there and found out what’s best to pack for where you want to go.
+And that’s where you’ll find out about who your best guides or agents are because you will need someone inside the country to manage the inevitable red tape if not accompany you on the climb.
 You will need a climbing permit in any case.

 Travel Insurance for Mountain Climbing and Mountaineering

 Make sure that you are covered for medical emergencies.
 Purchase a travel medical policy that covers mountaineering.
-The Atlas Plan is considered the best for mountaineering and covers climbs up to 7,000 meters.
+The Atlas Plan is considered the best for mountaineering and covers climbs up to 4,500 meters.
+For climbs above 4,500 meters contact an agent for specialized coverage.
 Depending on where you’re going, shots will be required.
 Check with your doctor a few months ahead to make sure that your immunizations are up-to-date for your destination.
 Some may require a series of shots, so checking in early is smart.
 Your doctor or their assistants may also help you plan your medications for the trip.
 Some doctors are more than willing to send you off with some good general antibiotics for your kit – just in case.
-And it really won’t hurt to check with your dentist too – there is nothing like a nagging tooth-ache to spoil a climb.
+And it really won’t hurt to check with your dentist too – there is nothing like a nagging toothache to spoil a climb.

 Beyond the Basics of Mountaineering